 You moved to the U.S. a few years ago from another country.
 When you came there, you had to get a permanent residence card.
 It was difficult to get.
 Now you're talking to a coworker whose friend is applying for a permanent residence card.
-You're describing how difficult it is.
-You say:
+You say this to describe how difficult the process was.

 The Immigration office makes you jump through all kinds of hoops to get a green card.